sineOnTan/sineOnTan.github.io/HitDetection.md

 # Bounding Boxes

 Bounding Volumes are used to break the map into smaller more manageable areas.
 Typically these are cubes or spheres.
+In the case of Valorant these are cubes (based on online sources).